TechFitU/ABank/README.md

 Ready!.
 Open http://127.0.0.1:5000 in a browser.

-## Test
+## Develop, Contribute and Test
-###Using PyCharm
+###Test using PyCharm
 Create a sample unittest configuration in PyCharm (for example), and choose:

 - `Path` as as target, with your project's `/tests` folder.

 - Run the tests

-###Using Pytest and Behave and Coverage
+###Test using Pytest and Behave and Coverage
+Please code and contribute using PEP-8 specification for code style.
+But if its so boring, install yapf library to make it by command:

+    yapf  -i -r -p -e venv .

 Install behave, pytest and coverage libraries by running:

-    pip install behave
-    pip install pytest pytest-cov coverage
+    pip install behave pytest pytest-cov coverage

-Run the unit and system tests:
+Run the unit and system tests with coverage support:

     py.test -v -rf --pdb --cov bank_app/ tests/